Jasper-Hewitt/Wind_project/README.md

 ## todo

+- try the same thing with other pages that are more difficult to convert from pdf to text and see how it goes.
+- try to ask it in some different ways or ask a second question that inputs the summary in order to make it more accessible.
 - check why the len of sentence_score is only half of that of split_contents.
 Maybe I'm losing a lot of sentences here.
 - determine a threshold.
 What overal_score is high enough to assume this sentence has something to do with 噪音.